When life gets a little rough around the edges, a comforting dose of warm chocolate just might make everything feel better again.

 Top Tips: Use coconut oil instead of olive oil to go with the coconut flour in this speedy single-serve chocolate cake in a mug.

 A sundae served on top of a grilled donut.
 What?
 Apparently, it's a favorite late-night snack at the University of Virginia.
-Someone out there get us a hi-res photo, quick!
+Watch this video for Late Night Donut Sundae to see how it's made.

 Sweet, salty, creamy, crunchy all in one.
 Sort of like mixed emotions.